schrodingerspet/Solar_System_Simulation/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## ⭐ Inspirations

-- The pioneering work of Galileo Galilei, who first turned a telescope to the night sky
-- Carl Sagan's "Cosmos," which showed us the poetry in astronomy
-- The countless nights spent stargazing that sparked this project
-- The open-source graphics community for their invaluable documentation

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.